|

 How do I make a simple 2-D function plot?

-Even in terminal mode, Mathematica will pop-up a graphics window to show the results of a Plot[] function call.
+In the GUI mode, Mathematica displays in the scrolling worksheet the results of a Plot[] function call.

 The File -> Save As menu lets you save the graph in a special PostScript subset that Mathematica knows how to read.
 You can capture a snapshot of the pop-up window by running the X Window Dump command in a separate terminal window, piping its output into the ImageMagick format-conversion tool: